What spark plug does my lawn mower use?

 Ideally, most automobile spark plugs use a thread size of about 14mm thread why those of lawn mower range between 10 to 12 mm.
 Because of these differences in thread sizes, they just won't fit into the same hole or the unit in which the plug is to be fit in.

-Keeping this in consideration, do all lawn mowers use the same spark plug?
+Regarding this, do all lawn mowers use the same spark plug?

 The spark plugs in both types of engine work on the same basic principle. ...
 Some automotive and lawn mower spark plugs may be interchangeable, but many others are not because of physical differences.

-Thereof, where is the spark plug on a yard machine riding mower?
+Moreover, where is the spark plug on a yard machine riding mower?

 Locate the spark plug(s).